 Faith character with an open admissions stance.
 The Church of England identity is explicit, but the published approach welcomes families irrespective of faith while expecting respect for Christian ethos.
 Parents who want a strongly devotional model, or those who want a fully secular feel, should explore how worship and values are delivered day to day.

 The Aylesbury Vale Academy is a big, modern all-through school with unusually clear published routines and a visible emphasis on leadership, service, and structured personal development.
-Primary outcomes are a clear strength, while the secondary performance profile suggests a school that is supporting students to make progress, with scope to raise attainment further across GCSE measures.
+Primary outcomes are a clear strength, while the secondary performance profile suggests a school that is supporting students to make some progress, with scope to raise attainment further across GCSE measures.
 Best suited to families who want continuity from early years through to sixth form, value clear expectations, and are prepared to engage actively with admissions and transition points.

 The most recent Ofsted inspection (published June 2024) confirms the academy continues to be rated Good and that safeguarding arrangements are effective.
 The detail behind that headline points to a school with a well-sequenced curriculum across phases and clear expectations for pupils and students.